-The results of our tests of compliance with the laws and regulations described in the Responsibilities section of this report, disclosed no instances of noncompliance that are required to be reported under Government Auditing Standards or OMB Bulletin No. 01-02, as applicable to government corporations.
+The results of our tests of compliance with certain provisions of laws and regulations described in the Responsibilities section of this report, disclosed no instances of noncompliance that are required to be reported herein under Government Auditing Standards or OMB Bulletin No. 01-02, as applicable to government corporations.